orgvue2/gizmocookbook/chapter3/slice.md

 ### Discussion
 Generic form is `node.<property>.value.slice([index1], [index2])` and it returns the text block from the first index (inclusive) to the second index (exclusive) of the property.

-Putting ‘value’ is to extract the raw value from the collection.
+Putting ‘value’ will extract the raw value from the collection.

 The first character in the block is index = 0.